Best Python Coding for Kids Course Review

 Coding For Kids What Services Are Out There?

-all the way to 16 years old.
+to 16 years old.
 It is a coding drag/drop program that was developed and sponsored by MIT and the Lifelong Kindergarten group.
-Scratch has the goal of allowing a child to learn programming logic through their own interactive stories and animations.
+Scratch has the goal of allowing children to learn programming logic through their own interactive stories and animations.
 The user can then share their projects with the Scratch online community.
 What I like about Scratch, is that it is a great starting point for a young child (6 – 11) to get exposed to the logic of coding and how it works.
 It expresses during those early years the creative reasoning in the brain that are essential skills for a computer programmer,

-IMPORTANT: While their software also covers teaching logic and creation similar to Scratch, where you are dragging and dropping code blocks, they also have real coding with the real syntax for the older students too.
+IMPORTANT: While their software also covers teaching logic and creation similar to Scratch, where you are dragging and dropping code blocks, they also have real coding with real syntax for the older students.
 However, you are still coding in their sandbox meaning the code you create won’t work perfectly except when executed inside their website.
-Their overall mission is to give everyone equal opportunity to learn computer science principles at any age.
+Their overall mission is to give everyone an equal opportunity to learn computer science principles at any age.
 Code.org is another non-profit with limited support and/or resources but a great free option.

 Other popular services that are very similar to code.org are Codecademy and Khan Academy.